chiragparekh/laravel-api-with-job/README.md

 Follow the steps to install the application:

+1. Copy .env.example to .env

-1. Run following command to install the composer dependency without installtion composer in local machine.
+2. Run following command to install the composer dependency without installtion composer in local machine.

 ```shell
 docker run --rm \